pubgrad/fem-downloader/README.md

 Lessons are downloaded serially so the speed of the whole process will heavily depend on your internet connection.

 ## Disclaimer
-This is not intended as a mean to software piracy.
+This is not intended as a means of software piracy.

 You are not allowed to redistribute or publish any course you will download with this tool and therefore I **strongly discourage** this kind of usage.

-The sole purpose of this piece of software is to provide a mean to Frontend Masters subscribers to download the courses they like more for **exclusive personal use**.
+The sole purpose of this piece of software is to provide a way to Frontend Masters subscribers to download the courses they like more for **exclusive personal use**.

 ## License